nginxinc/nginx-wiki/source/modules/echo.rst

 #.
 Issue parallel subreqeusts directly from content handler.
 #.
 Issue chained subrequests directly from content handler, by passing continuation along the subrequest chain.
 #.
 Issue subrequests with all HTTP 1.1 methods and even an optional faked HTTP request body.
 #.
-Interact with the Nginx event model directly from content handler using custom events and timers, and resume the content handler back if necessary.
+Interact with the NGINX event model directly from content handler using custom events and timers, and resume the content handler back if necessary.
 #.
 Dual-role module that can (lazily) serve as a content handler or an output filter or both.
 #.
-Nginx config file variable creation and interpolation.
+NGINX config file variable creation and interpolation.
 #.
 Streaming output control using output_chain, flush and its friends.
 #.
 Read client request body from the content handler, and returns back (asynchronously) to the content handler after completion.
 #.
-Use Perl-based declarative `test suite`_ to drive the development of Nginx C modules.
+Use Perl-based declarative `test suite`_ to drive the development of NGINX C modules.